-When they came back to Mr Barlow's they found Master Merton's servant and horses waiting to bring him home.
-When he arrived there he was received with the greatest joy and tenderness by his parents; but though he gave them an account of everything else that had happened, he did not say a word about the money he had given to the farmer.
-But the next day, being Sunday, Mr and Mrs Merton and Tommy went together to the parish church, which they had scarcely entered when a general whisper ran through the whole congregation, and all eyes were in an instant turned upon the little boy.
-Mr and Mrs Merton were very much astonished at this, but they forbore to inquire until the end of the service; then as they were going out of the church together, Mr Merton asked his son what could be the reason of the general attention which he excited at his entrance into church?
-Tommy had no time to answer, for at that instant a very decent-looking woman ran up and threw herself at his feet, calling him her guardian angel and preserver, and praying that heaven would shower down upon his head all the blessings which he deserved.
-It was some time before Mr and Mrs Merton could understand the nature of this extraordinary scene; but, when they at length understood the secret of their son's generosity, they seemed to be scarcely less affected than the woman herself, and, shedding tears of transport and affection, they embraced their son, without attending to the crowd that surrounded them; but immediately recollecting themselves, they took their leave of the poor woman and hurried to their coach with such sensations as it is more easy to conceive than to describe.
+When they got back to Mr. Barlow's, they found Master Merton's servant and horses waiting to take him home.
+When he arrived there, he was received with the utmost joy and tenderness by his parents; but, though he gave them an account of everything else that had happened, he did not say a word about the money he had given to the farmer.
+The next day being Sunday, Mr. and Mrs. Merton, and Tommy, went together to the parish church.
+They had scarcely entered, when a general whisper ran through the congregation, and all eyes were in an instant turned upon the little boy.
+Mr. and Mrs. Merton were much astonished at this, but refrained from inquiring until the end of the service.
+Then, as they were going out of the church together, Mr. Merton asked his son, what could be the reason of the general attention which he excited at his entrance into church?
+Tommy had no time to answer; for at that instant, a very decent-looking woman ran up, and threw herself at his feet, calling him her guardian angel and preserver, and praying that Heaven would shower down upon his head all the blessings which he deserved.
+It was some time before Mr. and Mrs. Merton could understand the nature of this extraordinary scene; but, when they at length were made acquainted with the secret of their son's generosity, they seemed to be scarcely less affected than the woman herself; and, shedding tears of transport and affection, they embraced their son, without attending to the crowd that surrounded them.
+Recollecting themselves, however, they took leave of the poor woman, and hurried to their coach with such sensations as it is more easy to imagine than to describe.